CCL Industries (TSE:CCL.B) Price Target Raised to C$94.00

-CCL Industries (TSE:CCL.B – Get Free Report) had its target price increased by stock analysts at Royal Bank Of Canada from C$90.00 to C$94.00 in a report issued on Thursday,BayStreet.CA reports.
-Royal Bank Of Canada’s price target indicates a potential upside of 6.64% from the stock’s previous close.
+CCL Industries (TSE:CCL.B – Free Report) had its price target hoisted by Scotiabank from C$91.00 to C$94.00 in a report released on Thursday,BayStreet.CA reports.

-A number of other research firms also recently issued reports on CCL.B.
-Scotiabank boosted their price target on CCL Industries from C$91.00 to C$94.00 in a research note on Thursday.
-National Bankshares increased their target price on shares of CCL Industries from C$94.00 to C$96.00 and gave the stock an “outperform” rating in a report on Friday, August 15th.
-Stifel Nicolaus upped their price target on shares of CCL Industries from C$92.00 to C$103.00 in a research report on Thursday.
-BMO Capital Markets raised their price objective on shares of CCL Industries from C$91.00 to C$95.00 in a research report on Friday, August 15th.
-Finally, TD Securities upped their target price on shares of CCL Industries from C$95.00 to C$100.00 in a report on Thursday.
-Three investment analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, CCL Industries currently has an average rating of “Buy” and an average target price of C$95.88.
+Other analysts have also issued reports about the company.
+Stifel Nicolaus boosted their price objective on CCL Industries from C$92.00 to C$103.00 in a research note on Thursday.
+TD Securities upped their price target on CCL Industries from C$95.00 to C$100.00 in a research report on Thursday.
+National Bankshares raised their price objective on shares of CCL Industries from C$94.00 to C$96.00 and gave the company an “outperform” rating in a research report on Friday, August 15th.
+Finally, BMO Capital Markets boosted their price objective on shares of CCL Industries from C$91.00 to C$95.00 in a research note on Friday, August 15th.
+Three equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of C$97.25.

 CCL Industries Company Profile